codekitchen/tkellem/README.md

 you run `tkellem start` as.
 You also need to run `tkellem admin` as this same user, in order to have access to the admin console.

+## Devices

+Each user can connect with multiple devices.
+Devices are specified in your login by appending `:<device-name>` to your login.
+Example:

+    login: <my-name>@freenode:work-machine

+If there is no `:<device-name>` appended to your login, tkellem just uses a default device.

+Using multiple devices simply marks separate points in the backlog so you get only the relevant backlog on a per-device basis.

 ## Upgrading

 Upgrading is as simple as: